-I trained in person centred therapy and have confidence in its effectiveness.
-I believe this lies in its non-directive, highly sensitive and supportive approach which is personally empowering.
+I trained in person centred therapy and have confidence in its non-directive, highly sensitive and supportive approach which is personally empowering.
 If you are reading this, it might be because you aren’t feeling too strong or clear right now, and you have decided to try to do something about that.
 Working with a therapist, and one that suits you, can help you to clarity and then to greater strength.

-Currently, to maintain safety during the coronavirus, I am offering online appointments, open air walking therapy and ‘covid secure’ indoor sessions in a well ventilated ‘shepherd’s hut’ (pictured below).
-I can explain in more detail how each would happen, should you decide to contact me.
+Currently, to maintain safety during the coronavirus, I am offering online appointments, open air walking therapy and ‘covid secure’ indoor sessions.

 I very much look forward to hearing from you.

 Leave a message here or phone me to make that start.

 BA Person Centred Counselling and Psychotherapy (Warwick University).

 Counselling work in a GP surgery, a women's support centre and within a general counselling practice.

 CBT based group work for individuals addressing alcohol misuse.